-Identify Highlight what Ensure it is Emphasize the Use evidence stakeholders' makes this benefits of the to support your easily needs neuroinclusion understood neuroinclusion value initiative and does not proposition program unique and use jargon effective
+Identify Highlight what Ensure it is Emphasize the Use evidence stakeholders' benefits of the makes this easily to support your needs neuroinclusion understood neuroinclusion value initiative and does not program proposition unique and use jargon effective

 The sustainability and scalability of your initiative are tied to awareness of your successes.
 It is essential that you document and communicate successes regularly.
 Success can be tangible (e.g., improved performance, yield on offers) and intangible (e.g., improved inclusive culture, improved management effectiveness).